JRJurman/define-prototype/README.md

 <dl>
   <dt><code>&lt;define-element&gt;</code></dt>
   <dd>A new element, which indicates to the browser that an HTML element should be defined to be used elsewhere in the document.
-It has two parameter, <code>element</code> and <code>extends</code>.
+It has two parameters, <code>element</code> and <code>extends</code>.
 For the purposes of the demo, this is a hyphenated web-component.</dd>

   <dt><code>name</code></dt>
   <dd>An attribute which describes the tag name used to create instances of this element.
 This attribute is required and has no default value.</dd>